 When is Shield Analytics shutting down?

 Shield has posted a wind-down notice and says a formal announcement is coming, but no official end date is public yet.
-Treat your data as available now and not guaranteed later, and export it this week.
+Treat your data as available now and not guaranteed later, and export it as soon as you can get into your account.

 Will I lose my Shield data?